GFI France Valley Patrimoine

 A responsible investment

-GFI France Valley Patrimoine is committed to achieving environmental and social impact in line with UN sustainable development goals 8 and 15.
-As such, this investment solution falls under article 9 of the European Union’s SFDR (Sustainable Finance Disclosure Regulation) classification.
+The forest management of GFI France Valley Patrimoine meets 5 of the 17 Sustainable Development Goals (SDGs).
+As such, this investment solution falls under Article 9 of the European Union’s Sustainable Finance Disclosure Regulation (SFDR) classification.
 In other words, GFI aims to improve environmental and social performance.

 Greenfin Label